jadecobra/python_tdd_exercises/source/truth_table_02_logical_conjunction.rst

             if q == True:
                 return True

-  the test updates to show passing tests.
+  the test shows passing tests.
 Lovely!

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^